Plusnet Broadband Review: Overview

 They also offer packages to suit customers who need a little bit more speed, for those who have children that hook there Xbox or PlayStation up to the Wi-Fi and have multiple devices connected.

-Now because Plusnet are owned by BT, this means that they are widely available in most homes across the UK, more than 30 million to be exact.
+Now because Plusnet is owned by BT, this means that they are widely available in most homes across the UK, more than 30 million to be exact.

-So the likely hook of you being able to get Plusnet broadband is pretty high, you can type your postcode into their PLUSNET BROADBAND CHECKER just to be sure.
+So the likely hood of you being able to get Plusnet broadband is pretty high, you can type your postcode into their PLUSNET BROADBAND CHECKER just to be sure.

-If you live in a rural area then you may find that Plusnet aren’t available in your area, you can however put your postcode down on the register for them to evaluate and decide if they would be coming to your area in the future.
+If you live in a rural area then you may find that Plusnet isn’t available in your area, you can, however, put your postcode down on the register for them to evaluate and decide if they would be coming to your area in the future.

 If you live in a city or mainland then there is a strong chance that Plusnet will cover your area as it is based on the safe infrastructure of BT.

-Of course Plusnet offer a landline but if you don’t have a BT line already installed, there is a fee of £50 to send an engineer out to fit one.
+Of course, Plusnet offers a landline but if you don’t have a BT line already installed, there is a fee of £50 to send an engineer out to fit one.

 Unlimited UK & Mobile Calls – This add-on will allow you to make calls of up to 60 minutes to UK 01, 02 & 03 landline numbers, 0870/0845 and up to 2000 minutes worth of UK mobiles whenever you like.
 You will also be able to contact the Plusnet support team at any time.
 This plan will cost £8 per month